hpccsystems-solutions-lab/Azure-Nuggets/designing_a_paas_services_environment/designing_a_paas_services_environment.md

 So, how do we leverage all the benefits of PaaS services and cloud-optimized architectures and still be very secure?
 Security is all about upfront planning, and it starts with designing an isolation boundary for the resources we set up to interact with each other.
 This is no different from on-premise design thinking.
 That is DMZ to Firewall to Secure Network.
 On Azure, this secure network is called a Virtual Network.

-**NOTE**: *If you are tempted to start an Azure project without a VNet, **DONT**.*
+**TIP**: *If you are tempted to start an Azure project without a VNet, **DONT**.*

 ### Virtual Network

 A Virtual Network, or VNet, is a logical isolation of subscriptions resources.
 The VNet is dedicated to a subscription.
 To provision a VNet, Azure creates a software network abstraction on Azure’s cloud infrastructure.
 This VNet is private but can be linked to other VNets on Azure and on-premises infrastructure.
 The VNet follows IP routing principles for connecting resources within the VNet.
 Hence, the VNet has one or more address spaces (CIDR) associated with it.
 The address space is further divided into subnets.
 Subnets reserves address space for a category of resources.
 For example, you can have an address space reserved for VMs (VM Subnet) that is separate from an address space for a database (Database subnet).

-**NOTE**: *If you are associating (via regional VNet integration or deploying single-tenant services) PaaS services within the VNet, allocate enough address space based on the PaaS services requirement.
+**TIP**: *If you are associating (via regional VNet integration or deploying single-tenant services) PaaS services within the VNet, allocate enough address space based on the PaaS services requirement.
 We will cover some of this in the following sections.
 Defining and designing the subnets is the #1 best practice that will lead to developing a secure application.
 It is analogous to designing a kitchen cabinet with enough shelves and drawers to store everything in an organized manner.*

 ### CIDR